 The average lifespan of a laptop depends on how frequently you use the machine.
 Generally, you can expect about 3 to 5 years from a laptop.

-In 2019 a new laptop should last at least 5 years.
-That means, you shouldn't have to buy a new machine until 2024.
+In 2020 every new laptop should last at least 5 years.
+That means, you shouldn't have to buy a new machine until 2025.

 Yes, absolutely.
 If you take good care of a laptop, it could last for more than 10 years.
 Usually the first thing that gives out is the battery, which you can usually replace or use your laptop plugged in.